Oracle-Efficient Online Learning and Auction Design: Introduction

 {Our performance guarantees for adaptive auction design, similar to much prior work, rely on the assumption that the bidders are either myopic or are different on each round.
 One criticism of this assumption is that such adaptive mechanisms might be manipulated by strategic bidders who distort their bids so as to gain in the future.
 The contextual learning algorithms mitigate this risk by pooling similar bidders, which reduces the probability that the exact same bidder will be overly influential in the choices of the algorithm.}

-\paragraph{Approximate Oracles and Approximate Regret (Section~\ref{sec:approximate}).} For some problems there might not exist a sufficiently fast (e.g., polynomial-time or FPTAS) offline oracle with small additive error as we require.
-To make our results more applicable in practice, we extend them to handle oracles that are required only to return an action with performance that is within a constant multiplicative factor, {$C\le 1$}, of that of the optimal action in the class.
-We consider two examples of such oracles: Relaxation-based Approximations (see, e.g.,~\citep{balcan2006approximation}) and Maximal-in-Range (MIR) algorithms~\cite{Nisan2007}.
+\paragraph{Approximate Oracles and Approximate Regret (Section~\ref{sec:approximate}).} For some problems there might not exist a sufficiently fast (e.g., polynomial-time or FPTAS) offline oracle with small additive error as required for Generalized FTPL.
+To make our results more applicable in practice, we extend them to handle oracles that are only required to return an action with performance that is within a constant multiplicative factor, {$C\le 1$}, of that of the optimal action in the class.
+We consider two examples of such oracles: Relaxation-based Approximations~\citep{balcan2006approximation} and Maximal-in-Range (MIR) algorithms~\cite{Nisan2007}.
 Our results hold in both cases with a modified version of regret, called \emph{$C$-regret}, in which the online algorithm competes with $C$ times the payoff of the optimal action in hindsight.

-\paragraph{Additional Applications (Section~\ref{sec:additional}).} Finally, we provide further applications of our work in the area of online combinatorial optimization with MIR approximate oracles, and in the area of no-regret learning for bid optimization in simultaneous second-price auctions. \begin{itemize} \item[--] In the first application, we give a polynomial-time learning algorithm for online welfare maximization in multi-unit auctions that achieves {$1/2$-regret}, by invoking the polynomial-time MIR approximation algorithm of \citet{dobzinski2007mechanisms} as an offline oracle. \item[--] In the second application, we solve an open problem raised in the recent work of \citet{DS16}, who offered efficient learning algorithms only for the weaker benchmark of no-envy learning, rather than no-regret learning, in simultaneous second-price auctions, and left as an open question the existence of oracle efficient no-regret algorithms.
-We show that no-regret learning in simultaneous item auctions is efficiently achievable, assuming access to an optimal bidding oracle against a known distribution of opponents bids (equiv, against a distribution of item prices). \end{itemize}
+\paragraph{Additional Applications (Section~\ref{sec:additional}).} Finally, we provide further applications of our work in the area of online combinatorial optimization with MIR approximate oracles, and in the area of no-regret learning for bid optimization in simultaneous second-price auctions. \begin{itemize} \item[--] In the first application, we give a polynomial-time learning algorithm for online welfare maximization in multi-unit auctions that achieves {$1/2$-regret}, by invoking the polynomial-time MIR approximation algorithm of \citet{dobzinski2007mechanisms} as an offline oracle. \item[--] In the second application, we solve an open problem raised in the recent work of \citet{DS16}, who offered efficient learning algorithms only for the weaker benchmark of no-envy learning, rather than no-regret learning, in simultaneous second-price auctions, and left open the question of oracle-efficient no-regret learning.
+We show that no-regret learning in simultaneous item auctions is efficiently achievable, assuming access to an optimal bidding oracle against a known distribution of opponents bids (equivalently, against a distribution of item prices). \end{itemize}